ramamurthyk/app-deploy/README.md

 The automatic provisioning requires minimal inputs as the default values are supplied in the template files.
 It is advisable to login to deploy this template in a new resource group.

-## The quickest way to deploy this template is as follows:
+# The quickest way to deploy this template is as follows

+## Azure CLI via Azure Portal
+- Login to Azure Portal
+- Open Cloud Shell
+- Create a new resource group (preferred) by executing the following command.
+Replace the placeholder <resource-group-name> with the actual value.
+E.g. 'demo-app'

+`az group create --name <resource-group-name> --location 'North Europe'`
+- Deploy the template by executing the following command.
+Replace the placeholder <resource-group-name> with the actual value.
+E.g. 'demo-app'

+`az deployment group create --resource-group <resource-group-name> --template-uri https://raw.githubusercontent.com/ramamurthyk/app-deploy/master/azuredeploy.json`

+**OR**

+## Deploy To Azure
 - Login to Azure Portal
 - Control/Command + Click [Deploy To Azure](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Framamurthyk%2Fapp-deploy%2Fmaster%2Fazuredeploy.json) to open the Azure custom deployment in a new tab
 - Select the Azure subscription where you want the services to be deployed